READ TO A SEED

 Modelling

-Fluent, expressive reading makes listening pleasurable and enjoyable.
+Fluent, expressive reading makes listening pleasurable and enjoyable fostering the development of listening skills.

 Picture